 Traditional Easter food differs around the world, doesn’t just involve chocolate eggs and each has its own significance.
 You look around the supermarket and see cardboard cut-out figures of eggs and rabbits, and you know that Easter is not far away.
 Easter time is filled with early church services, Easter egg painting, the turning of Spring, and most importantly, delicious traditional Easter foods.
-I’ve compiled a list of 7 Traditional Easter Foods to help your preparations for this food-filled holiday, and let the kids know it’s not just all about the chocolate!
+I’ve compiled a list of traditional Easter foods to help your preparations for this food-filled holiday, and let the kids know it’s not just all about the chocolate!

-1. Easter Eggs
+1. BOILED Eggs